larrychambers/larrychambers.github.io/about.md

 <b>“</b>We started a brand new company and turned to the author to help us get our name known in the industry.
 Within two years, Lockwood Financial Group became a brand name in the money management industry.
 A big part of our success is due to Larry’s efforts and the use of Larry’s strategies to publicize our firm.”
 <b>Len Reinhart, CEO and Chairman of Lockwood Financial Group<br><br>

 <b>“</b>We estimate that The Larry Chambers Company’s marketing program accounted for an additional $15 million dollars of value to our firm.
 In fact, the company that bought us was outside the United States and had found us by reading one our articles.
-Enough said. <b> John Bowen President</b> CEG Worldwide
+Enough said. <b>John Bowen President</b> CEG Worldwide
-“We’ve picked up 50% more clients with three times the average account size after writing a series of article and a book, Building a World –Class Financial Service<br><br>
+“We’ve picked up 50% more clients with three times the average account size after writing a series of article and a book, Building a World –Class Financial Service.<br><br>

 </p>